hubmatyas/harpoonium/README.md

-#harpoonium
+# harpoonium

-Access your browser's tabs with simple shortcuts you can define
+Access your browser's tabs with simple Vim-like shortcuts you can define

 ## TODO: